idugalic/axon-sdm/README.md

 # Software Delivery Machine for Axon projects

 The SDM framework enables you to control your delivery process in code.
 Think of it as an API for your software delivery.
 See this [introduction][atomist-doc] for more information on the concept of a Software Delivery Machine and how to create and develop on an SDM.

+[Axon][axon] is an end-to-end development and infrastructure platform for smoothly evolving Event-Driven microservices focused on CQRS and Event Sourcing.

 ## Getting Started - local